 Grafton is a somewhat small village located in the state of Wisconsin.
 With a population of 11,715 people and two constituent neighborhoods, Grafton is the 72nd largest community in Wisconsin.

 Grafton real estate is some of the most expensive in Wisconsin, although Grafton house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Grafton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Grafton are a mix of both white- and blue-collar jobs.
+Grafton is a decidedly white-collar village, with fully 85.56% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Grafton is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Grafton who work in office and administrative support (15.82%), management occupations (10.78%), and sales jobs (8.84%).
+There are especially a lot of people living in Grafton who work in sales jobs (12.21%), management occupations (12.05%), and office and administrative support (10.88%).

 Also of interest is that Grafton has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Grafton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grafton residents report their race to be White, followed by Asian.
-Important ancestries of people in Grafton include Irish, Polish, Italian, and French .
+Important ancestries of people in Grafton include German, Irish, Polish, Italian, and English.

 The most common language spoken in Grafton is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Polish and Italian.